-Riverside maintains that the Medicare Contractor's calculation of the VDA is wrong because the Medicare Contractor "departed from CMS' established policy and did not use the policy set forth in section 2810.1 of the PRM and summarized in Federal Register rulemaking."
-This policy does not mention the removal of variable costs and, despite its earlier reference to fixed and semi-fixed costs, "none of the examples show variable costs being removed from the calculation ....
-Moreover, the Provider contends that "[r]emoving variable costs from the calculation would make the cap defined in the Regulations, in PRM 2810.1 and the calculation in the Federal Register unnecessary, as the cap would never be reached."
-By removing variable costs, the Medicare Contractor "recalculated [Riverside's] inpatient operating costs as if the Provider did not have to provide any food, any drugs, any medical supplies, or any laundry services to its inpatients."40 In doing so, the Provider argues that it was not fully compensated for all of its fixed costs.
+the examples show variable costs being removed from the calculation."
+Moreover, Mercy contends that "[r]emoving variable costs from the calculation would make the cap defined in the Regulations, in PRM [15-1 §] 2810.1 and the calculation in the Federal Register unnecessary, as the cap would never be reached."
+By removing variable costs, the Medicare Contractor "recalculated [Mercy's] inpatient operating costs as if [Mercy] did not have to provide any food, any drugs, any medical supplies, or any laundry services to its inpatients."
+In doing so, Mercy argues that it was not fully compensated for all of its fixed costs.

-Riverside also claims the Medicare Contractor unlawfully changed the VDA payment calculation without going through notice-and-comment rulemaking, as required by the Medicare Statute and the Administrative Procedure Act.
-42 The Provider finds this significant because a Medicare Contractor cannot alter its VDA calculation since "CMS is required to provide notice and a comment period" to change a rule.
-As Riverside's position is that "the applicable lawful regulations are those that were published in the Federal Register on August 19, 2008."44
+Mercy also claims the Medicare Contractor unlawfully changed the VDA payment calculation without going through notice-and-comment rulemaking, as required by the Medicare Statute and the Administrative Procedure Act.
+Mercy finds this significant because it contends that a Medicare Contractor cannot alter its VDA calculation since "CMS is required to provide notice and a comment period" to change a rule.
+Mercy's position is that "the applicable lawful regulations are those that were published in the Federal Register on August 19, 2008."

-The Board's Analysis
+C. The Board's Analysis: